Fauci calls for Fox News host to be fired 'on the spot' for 'kill shot' comments - KRDO

 By Oliver Darcy, CNN Business

-Dr. Anthony Fauci on Tuesday said that Fox News host Jesse Watters should be fired for using violent language at a conservative conference to encourage attendees to ambush him in hopes of creating a viral moment.
+Dr. Anthony Fauci on Tuesday said that Fox News host Jesse Watters should be fired for using violent language at a conservative conference to encourage attendees to conduct an ambush interview with him in hopes of creating a viral moment.

 “I mean, that’s crazy,” Fauci added.
 “The guy should be fired on the spot.”